k4kpk/k4kpk.github.io/_posts/2015-08-26-finding-your-way-to-nowhere.md

 ---
 categories: []
 layout: ebook
-title: Kevin Kleinfelter
+title: Finding Your Way to Nowhere
 created: 1440619207
-redirect_from: /ebook/sota-ascent/chapter-name-undefined/kevin-kleinfelter
+redirect_from: /ebook/sota-ascent/chapter-name-undefined/finding-your-way-nowhere
 ---
 [This month's topic is about a subject that could get you hurt.
 Make sure you understand the risks.
 Do not rely on this content to keep you safe.]